brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 :::
 :::

-Make constexpr-erroneous immediate expressions hard errors, so they don't escalate:
+Make constexpr-erroneous immediate expressions hard errors, so they don't escalate, in [expr.const.imm]/2:

 ::: std
-[25]{.pnum} An expression or conversion is _immediate-escalating_ if it is not initially in an immediate function context and it is either
+[2]{.pnum} A potentially evaluated expression or conversion is _immediate-escalating_ if it is neither initially in an immediate function context nor a subexpression of an immediate invocation, and [...]

-* [25.#]{.pnum} a potentially-evaluated _id-expression_ that denotes an immediate function that is not a subexpression of an immediate invocation, or
-* [25.#]{.pnum} an immediate invocation that is not a constant expression and is not a subexpression of an immediate invocation.

 ::: addu
-[z]{.pnum} An immediate-escalating expression shall not be constexpr-erroneous.
+[*]{.pnum} An immediate-escalating expression shall not be constexpr-erroneous.
 :::

-[26]{.pnum} An _immediate-escalating_ function is:
+[3]{.pnum} An _immediate-escalating_ function is:

-* [26.#]{.pnum} the call operator of a lambda that is not declared with the consteval specifier,
+* [#.#]{.pnum} the call operator of a lambda that is not declared with the `consteval` specifier,
-* [26.#]{.pnum} a defaulted special member function that is not declared with the consteval specifier, or
+* [#.#]{.pnum} a non-user-provided defaulted function that is not declared with the `consteval` specifier, or
-* [26.#]{.pnum} a function that results from the instantiation of a templated entity defined with the constexpr specifier.
+* [#.#]{.pnum} a function that is not a prospective destructor and that results from the instantiation of a templated entity defined with the constexpr specifier.

 An immediate-escalating expression shall appear only in an immediate-escalating function.
 :::